-On 11th March 2021, the 2008-2 (Tranche 3) of the Social Housing Covered Bonds totalling £100,000,000 was matured by BoS.
+On 11th March 2021, the 2008-2 (Tranche 3) of the Social Housing Covered Bonds totalling £100,000,000 was matured and settled by BoS.
 Per the Transaction Documentation, £100,000,000 of the Deemed loan to originator that was associated with this tranche was repayable on 22nd March 2021, to the extent the Partnership had sufficient funds available.
-Accordingly, on 22nd March 2021, the Partnership repaid £48,547,000 with the balance of £51,453,000 being due once sufficient funds become available.
+Accordingly, on 22nd March 2021, the Partnership repaid £48,547,000 with the balance of £51,453,000 and paid on 21st June 2021.

-The liquidity tables reflect the undiscounted contractual cash payments which will fall due if the structure continues until the contractual maturity date as defined in the Transaction Documentation.
+The liquidity tables reflect the undiscounted contractual cash payments which will fall due if the structure continues until the contractual maturity date as defined in the Transaction Documentation unless it is unknown that loans are prepaid and subsequently the borrowed funds will also be repaid.
 It is anticipated that the interest and principal received on the Deemed loan to originator will be sufficient to allow repayment of the term loans.